tlozs/DjangoWebProjectQuickstartGuide/detailed.md

 cd REPONAME
 ```

-# 3. Start project and see it working
+# 3. Start a project and see it working

 1. start a Django project with name ``PROJEKT`` inside the repo
 ```sh